skydread1/portfolio/src/loicb/server/content/portfolio/blog_django.md

 - There is syntax highlighting for the code blocks
 - The UI supports light/dark mode toggle
 - Posts can be sorted in different categories (such as `clojure`, `python` for instance)
+- Users can search a post using the search bar.

 ## CI/CD